redis-developer/reread/README.md

 ### Searching for posts

-The current Java driver for RedisSearch does not provide an API to query in a specific index which serves as a hindrance.
+The current Java driver for Redis Search does not provide an API to query in a specific index which serves as a hindrance.
 Thus, filtering of posts in the given index is done in the JVM.
 Refer [here](https://github.com/RediSearch/JRediSearch/blob/master/src/main/java/io/redisearch/client/Client.java#L362) and [here](https://github.com/RediSearch/JRediSearch/blob/master/src/main/java/io/redisearch/client/Client.java#L375) to see the current driver limitations.